delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Delaware

-When an individual reasonably believes or suspects they have been named in an active or outstanding warrant, they must confirm the warrant's existence and resolve it immediately.
-Resolving a warrant involves turning oneself into police custody or the court.
-Nevertheless, it is best to seek the services of an experienced criminal justice attorney, depending on the case.
+When an individual reasonably believes or suspects they have been named in an active or outstanding warrant, they typically must confirm its existence and resolve it immediately.
+Resolving a warrant involves turning oneself over to police custody or the court.
+Nevertheless, depending on the case, it is best to seek the services of an experienced criminal justice attorney.

 The first place to check for an arrest warrant is the DELJIS Online Wanted Person Review site.
-All courts, local jails, prisons, and law enforcement agencies in Delaware report directly to the Criminal Justice Information System.
-Interested searchers can use this to their advantage as the database offers a robust source of information for their search.
+All Delaware courts, local jails, prisons, and law enforcement agencies report directly to the Criminal Justice Information System.
+Interested researchers may use this to their advantage as the database offers a robust source of information for their search.

-Similarly, inquirers can find information about an active warrant by contacting law enforcement directly.
+Similarly, inquirers may find information about an active warrant by contacting law enforcement directly.
 Law enforcement officials are authorized by statute and court orders to execute warrants.
 As such, they maintain records of wanted persons and warrant information for offenders in their jurisdiction.
-Police departments may also maintain records of fugitive warrants identifying wanted persons who have fled other jurisdictions after committing a criminal offense.
-A Delaware fugitive warrant is a type of warrant that is issued in jurisdiction A and executed in jurisdiction B. For example, if a fugitive warrant is issued for the arrest of a John Doe in New Castle County and they flee to Kent County, John Doe may be arrested by an officer of the law while in Kent County.
+Police departments may also keep records of fugitive warrants identifying wanted persons who have fled other jurisdictions after committing a criminal offense.
+A Delaware fugitive warrant is a type of warrant that is issued in jurisdiction A and executed in jurisdiction B. For example, if a fugitive warrant is issued for the arrest of a suspect in New Castle County and they flee to Kent County, the runaway may be arrested by an officer of the law while in Kent County.

 Free Warrant Search in Delaware

-Researchers can conduct a warrant search without paying service or subscription fees through the Delaware Criminal Information Justice System (DELJIS).
+Researchers may conduct a warrant search without paying service or subscription fees through the Delaware Criminal Information Justice System (DELJIS).
 This service allows all internet users to access their warrant information systems for free.
 Interested persons may also find warrants issued in Delaware through third-party search sites.
-Although they are commonly paid services, there are services that offer free trials and low-cost search alternatives.
+Although they are commonly paid services, some offer free trials and low-cost search alternatives.

 How to Find Out If Someone Has A Warrant Online

 The state of Delaware has a central database for finding warrant information online.
-Inquirers can find out if a person has a warrant for their possible arrest via the Delaware Criminal Justice Information System Online Wanted Person Review.
-Searchers can query this database using the first and last name of the person of interest.
+Inquirers may find out if a person has a warrant for their possible arrest via the Delaware Criminal Justice Information System Online Wanted Person Review.
+Searchers may query this database using the person of interest's first and last name.

 How Long Do Warrants Last in Delaware?

 On the other hand, search warrants often have a lifespan.
-A judge or magistrate issuing the warrant will typically specify that the warrant must be returned to court if unexecuted by a set date.
-This is typically within three to ten days from the warrant's signing.
-After the time has elapsed, such a search warrant is no longer active or actionable and must be returned to the court.
+A judge or magistrate issuing the warrant will typically specify that it must be returned to court if unexecuted by a set date.
+This is usually within three to ten days from the warrant's signing.
+After the time has elapsed, such a search warrant is no longer active or actionable and typically must be returned to the court.
 Arrest and capias warrants, on the other hand, may be executed at any time or place within the state's jurisdiction.

 disclaimer